 DREAMOLOGY

-The structured study of dreams as symbolic, psychological, and metaphysical communication
+The structured exploration of dreams as symbolic, emotional, psychological, and subconscious experiences shaped through imagery, narrative, memory, reflection, and interpretive meaning.

 What is Dreamology